-A lot or a little?
+A Lot or a Little?

 Parents need to know that Sarafina! is a sobering, dramatic story based on a play about teens struggling against apartheid.
 It includes a few musical numbers but isn't the right choice if you're looking for light entertainment.
 Strong, frequent violence shows systemic brutality and includes beating, whipping, and kicking.
 A couple of murders show gunshot wounds spurting blood, and bloody and bruised injuries are shown.
 Strong language is infrequent but includes a few instances of "s--t."
 Some colloquial dialogue can be hard to follow until you get used to the accent.
 The film poses the question of whether violence is justified when you've been pushed too far.
 Ultimately it leans against violence, but it falls short of clearly stating that it's never justified.
 To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

 SARAFINA! creates an odd juxtaposition between a harsh look at a brutal chapter in South Africa's history and musical numbers with Bollywood-style choreography.
 More deftly woven together, the two aspects of the movie could have created a more powerful and fuller picture of the people and events toward the end of apartheid.
 But the music and dance are essentially abandoned by the middle third and leave the viewer a bit perplexed by what exactly the filmmakers were trying to accomplish.